MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 ## Step 1: Verify that SQL Server is using CPU

 You can use one of the following tools to check whether the sqlservr.exe process is running.
-Make sure that the [user mode](/windows-hardware/drivers/gettingstarted/user-mode-and-kernel-mode) time is close to the upper limit, not kernel times (which could be anti-virus or another drivers).
+Make sure that the [user mode](/windows-hardware/drivers/gettingstarted/user-mode-and-kernel-mode) time is close to the upper limit, not kernel times.

 - Task Manager
 - Performance and Resource Monitor ([perfmon](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc731067(v=ws.11)))